 Modern customers are not just concerned about buying a product.
 They look for an all-in-all great customer experience.

-Customers prefer to collaborate with the brands that allocate their resources in knowing them and offering a personalized shopping experience.
+Customers prefer to collaborate with the brands that allocate their resources to knowing them and offering a personalized shopping experience.

 The thing is, no matter how hard you try, poor experiences are part of the process.
 You can't make everyone happy.